CompSciLauren/awesome-git-hooks/README.md

 ## Helpful Hints
 You can bypass pre-commit hooks by adding `--no-verify` to the end of your `git commit` command

+If hooks fail to execute, make sure your hook files are executable (chmod +x)

 ## Development